Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Customized Algorithms for Precoder Design

-Moreover, when the BSs' clustering structure needs to be designed jointly with the precoders, we can include the penalty term $s(\bV)$ into the objective to induce certain block-sparsity in the precoder $\bV^{q_k}$.
-Except for this additional term in the objective, which leads to different solution to the associated subproblem, the algorithm for the joint BS clustering and precoder design problem has the same structure as the one presented in Table \ref{tableVIBC}.
-Specifically, the per-block subproblem \eqref{problemVIBC-BLK} takes the following form{ } When we let $s^{m_k}_{i_k}(\bV^{m_k}_{i_k})=\gamma_{i_k}^{m_k}\|\bV^{m_k}_{i_k}\|_F$, this subproblem becomes a well known quadratic group-LASSO problem \cite{yuan06} (with an additional quadratic constraint), which can be solved using an iterative procedure; see \cite{hong12sparse, hong12_asilomar} for details. $\square$ \end{remark}
+Moreover, when the BSs' clustering structure needs to be designed jointly with the precoders, we can include appropriate penalty term $s(\bV)$ into the objective.
+Specifically, the per-block subproblem \eqref{problemVIBC-BLK} takes the following form{ } \!\!When we let $s^{m_k}_{i_k}(\bV^{m_k}_{i_k})=\gamma_{i_k}^{m_k}\|\bV^{m_k}_{i_k}\|_F$, this subproblem becomes a well known quadratic group-LASSO problem \cite{yuan06} (with an additional quadratic constraint), which can be solved using a bisection method; see \cite{hong12sparse, hong12_asilomar} for details. $\square$ \end{remark}}

-\begin{remark} Certainly one can reformulate each subproblem \eqref{problemVIBC-BLK} into a second order cone program (SOCP, see, e.g.,\cite{zhu12multicast}), and solve it using general purpose solvers.
-Unfortunately by simply applying the analysis of the SCA algorithm, it is again not clear when the inner optimization should stop, as theoretically we need the inner problem to be solved exactly.
-More importantly this approach does not sufficiently utilize problem structure, therefore can be quite inefficient when the size of problem is large, and it may not be able to produce sparse solutions even in the presence of nonsmooth penalization term. $\square$ \end{remark}

-\begin{remark} For the problem discussed in this section, the In-SCA algorithm can take other forms as well.
-For example one can utilize the BSCA algorithm proposed in \cite{Razaviyayn12SUM}, or the CGD method proposed in \cite{tseng09coordiate,tseng09}.
-All one needs to do is to verify that the conditions set out in \eqref{eq:condition_inexact} are satisfied.
-However, it appears that the BCD-based In-SCA proposed in Table \ref{tableVIBC2} takes a much simpler form, and is much easier to implement and analyze. $\square$ \end{remark}
+\begin{remark} For the problem discussed in this section, the In-SCA can take other forms as well.
+For example one can utilize the BSCA proposed in \cite{Razaviyayn12SUM}, or the CGD method proposed in \cite{tseng09coordiate,tseng09}.
+All that is needed is to verify that the conditions \eqref{eq:condition_inexact} are satisfied.
+However, it appears that the BCD-based In-SCA proposed in Table \ref{tableVIBC2} takes a much simpler form, and it is much easier to implement and analyze. $\square$ \end{remark}